simbo1905/mvn2llm/README.md

 ## Limitations

-- Requires direct access to Maven Central
 - Source JARs must be available for the requested artifacts
+- Requires direct access to Maven Central as proxy settings now yet tested out.
+Coming soon!
-- Does not yet support markdown `/// Some Documentation with [MyClass] links` comments yet!
+- Does not yet support markdown `/// Some Documentation with [MyClass] links`.
+Coming soon!

 ## Native Image

-You need to install GraalVM or higher with the native image plugin.
+You need to install GraalVM or higher with the native image-plugin.
 On macOS you can:

 ```bash
 sdk install java 23.0.1-graal